Share it

 The DofE Bronze Award

-Is offered to students in Year 9 and taken up by approximately 45% of the year group.
+Offered to students in Year 9 and taken up by approximately 45% of the year group.
 We launch the DofE Award in the Autumn Term with an assembly for the whole cohort, and an information evening for parents.
 Participants generally start their activities in September, which provides enough time for the award to be completed by the end of the academic year.

 The DofE Bronze Award consists of 4 sections; Physical, Skill, Volunteering and Expedition, with students taking responsibility for identifying opportunities to complete these.
 The DofE team will support participants by highlighting opportunities in the local area and within the school.

 Students will choose how to structure their award; from the Physical, Skill and Volunteering sections one must last for six months, the other two for three months each.
-Students that successfully complete the award make pre-existing enrichment activities fit their award structure.
+Students who successfully complete the award make pre-existing enrichment activities fit their award structure.

 Bronze Expedition